Derek-Ashmore/AWSDevOpsUtilities/cost-control/scheduled-start-stop/README.md

 "remember" to shut down instances at the end of the day to save costs; manual methods like that are unreliable.

+## Installation

+* Create a role for the lambda containing the privileges in this [policy](awsPolicy.json).
+* Create this lambda from the console.
+    * Platform = Python 2.7
+    * Copy/paste source code:  [instanceStartStopLambda.py](instanceStartStopLambda.py)
+    * Handler method:  lambda_function.startStopHandler
+* If you plan to use a global schedule (recommended), set environment variables listed in the configuration sectioon
+* Schedule the lambda using a cron expression (e.g. every minute, five minutes, etc.)

+Note:  You may need to adjust the timeout from the default if you've many instances to manage.

 ## Configuration
 **Global Start/Stop schedule is recorded by environment variable settings.**